aeb-dev/json_events/README.md

   <a title="Pub" href="https://pub.dev/packages/json_events" ><img src="https://img.shields.io/pub/v/json_events.svg?style=popout" /></a>
 </p>

+⚠️ In order to support web, this library does not support very big numbers.
+Check dart's js compatibility regarding numbers

 # json_events
 A package for parsing large json files/objects.
 The package processes the json in a forward-only way and emits events based on the tokens it encounters.